Lupi91/ENCScanner/README.md

 # ENCScanner
-Scan drive or directory for:
+The ENCScanner is designed to perform the following tasks:
-- BitLocker recovery key files
+- Detection of BitLocker recovery keys and key files
-- encrypted containers
+- Detection of encrypted containers
-- disk image files
+- Detection of disk image files

 ## Workflow